 Tuesday 25 December - Tuesday 1 January (inclusive)- University closed

-Staff who have leave already approved over this period or who have already applied to take 31 December as a leave day will not be required to resubmit a leave application as the system will make the adjustment automatically.
+who have already applied to take 31 December as a leave day will not be

-Staff who are planning their leave arrangements, but have not yet submitted their leave request will need to be mindful of the changed arrangements set out above.
+not yet submitted their leave request will need to be mindful of the changed

 Attached is a copy of the posters pulled down three times by persons unknown.